elanthia-online/illthorn/README.md

 - Multiple themes to choose from
 - User Themeable via CSS
 - Zoom in/out (like a web browser)
+- Optional Streams panel for LNet, ESP, and Deaths

 ## Planned Features